You can refuse or disclaim an inheritance

 The church elders considered this gift and soon voted to disclaim the inheritance on the basis that it would be improper for them to accept such a gift from an excommunicated member.

-When challenged in court, the court upheld the disclaimer, concluding the actions of the church elders were sufficient to disclaim the gift.
+When challenged in court, the court upheld the disclaimer, concluding the actions of the church elders were sufficient to disclaim an inheritance of the kind.
 Nothing more was required.

 In doing so, the court cited Townson vs. Ticknell (1819) 3 B & Ald.
 31, as the authority for the proposition that an estate cannot be forced upon a person.
 Further it is not necessary to go to trouble or expense to demonstrate that a gift is not accepted.

 Note however the crucial question of timing.
-A disclaimer may be made only before the beneficiary has derived any benefit from the assets.
+You may disclaim an inheritance only before the beneficiary has derived any benefit from the assets.
 Once a benefit has been taken, then the disclaimer can no longer be made.
 A. R. Mellows, The Law of Succession, p.
 508.

 Where there is a single undivided gift, the law requires the donee to either take the gift entirely or disclaim it entirely: the donee cannot take only part of the gift and disclaim the rest.